RITAMDAS01/Gshark/README.md

-Gshark | Neural Forensics

-Gshark is a purely browser-based, AI-augmented network packet analysis tool.
-It parses raw PCAP and PCAPNG capture files locally and leverages Google's Gemini Large Language Models (LLMs) to perform deep heuristic audits on network frames.
+The software application herein designated as Gshark is engineered to execute the parsing of raw PCAP and PCAPNG capture files exclusively within the confines of a localized web browser environment.
+Furthermore, it utilizes the Gemini Large Language Models provided by Google to conduct comprehensive heuristic audits upon network frames.
+Consequently, the requisite for any server-side processing infrastructure is entirely obviated.

-⚠️ The Architecture: Why Client-Side?

-Network forensics tools are notoriously memory-intensive.
-Uploading 100MB+ PCAP files to a server-side backend (like a free-tier Flask/Render instance) will inevitably result in Out-Of-Memory (OOM) crashes.

-Gshark solves this by bypassing the server entirely.

-Local Parsing: 100% of the binary packet dissection (PCAP & PCAPNG) happens in the user's browser using JavaScript DataView.
-Zero server RAM is consumed.

-Direct AI Link: The application connects directly to the Google Gemini API from the client.

-✨ Features
+Principal Functional Specifications

-Universal Capture Support: Dynamically detects and parses both classic PCAP and modern PCAPNG binary formats, including support for Large Receive Offload (LRO) frames and 802.1Q VLAN tags.
+Universal Binary Parsing Mechanics: The system is designed to dynamically identify and process both the legacy PCAP and the contemporary PCAPNG file formats.
+The processing of Large Receive Offload (LRO) frames and 802.1Q Virtual Local Area Network (VLAN) tags is managed locally through the implementation of the JavaScript DataView interface.

-Neural Querying: Filter traffic using natural language (e.g., "Show me only DNS traffic").
-The AI translates this into strict application filters.

-Deep Heuristic Audit: Select any frame and send its hex dump to the AI.
-Gshark extracts a tactical JSON report detailing:
+Neural Querying Mechanisms: Packet captures may be filtered via natural language inputs; for instance, queries may be formulated to isolate Domain Name System traffic originating exclusively from a specified local subnet.

+Comprehensive Heuristic Auditing: Upon the deliberate selection of any given frame, a structured JSON report is generated and extracted, which enumerates the following analytical parameters:

 Traffic Signature Classification

-Threat Level (SAFE to CRITICAL)
+Threat Level Assessment

-Detected Anomalies
+Detection of Anomalies

-Tactical Directives for Investigators
+Payload Decomposition and Subsequent Tactical Directives

-Topology Mapping: Automatically maps unique endpoint communications and flags potentially risky nodes based on primitive protocol heuristics.

-Zero-Install: It's a single HTML file.
-No npm install, no backend configurations, no Docker containers.

-🚀 Getting Started

-Prerequisites

-You need a Google Gemini API Key.
-You can get one for free from Google AI Studio.

-Installation & Execution

-Clone this repository or download the gshark.html file.

-Double-click gshark.html to open it in any modern web browser (Chrome, Edge, Firefox, Brave).

-Navigate to the Configuration tab (the gear icon).

-Paste your Gemini API Key into the vault.
-(Note: This key is stored securely in your browser's local localStorage and is never sent anywhere except directly to Google's API).

-Click Ingest to upload your .pcap or .pcapng file.

-🛠️ Tech Stack

-Frontend: React 18 (via standalone CDN)

-Styling: Tailwind CSS (via CDN)

-Transpilation: Babel (in-browser)

-AI Integration: Google Generative Language API (gemini-2.5-flash)
+Topology Mapping: The unique communications established between endpoints are mapped autonomously to facilitate the visual representation of the network graph.

+Zero-Installation Infrastructure: The application is encapsulated entirely within a singular HTML document, thereby negating the requirement for package managers, backend dependencies, or containerization protocols.

+Architectural Framework

+Tools designed for network forensics are generally recognized to require substantial memory allocations.
+The transmission of voluminous PCAP files to server-side backends—particularly those hosted on gratuitous cloud tiers—frequently precipitates Out-Of-Memory (OOM) structural failures.

+Gshark is purported to resolve such limitations through the complete circumvention of backend infrastructure.

+Localized Dissection: The entirety of the binary packet dissection processes is executed strictly within the memory constraints of the localized web browser.

+Direct Artificial Intelligence Linkage: The application establishes a direct connection to the Google Gemini Application Programming Interface (API) directly from the client device.

+Procedural Initialization Instructions

+To initialize the application, the requisite components are limited to a compatible web browser and a valid API key.

+Acquisition of the API Key: A Gemini API Key must be obtained via the Google AI Studio portal.

+Application Launch: The gshark.html file must be downloaded from the respective repository and subsequently executed within a contemporary web browser environment.

+Vault Configuration: The operator is required to navigate to the configuration interface wherein the obtained Gemini API Key must be securely inserted.

+Execution of Analysis: The designated ingest function must be selected to facilitate the upload of the requisite .pcap or .pcapng file, thereby commencing the investigative protocol.

-🔒 Security & Privacy Notice
+Security and Privacy Protocols

-Because this is a static, client-side application:
+Given that the program is constituted as a static, client-side application, the following operational conditions are asserted:

-Your PCAP files never leave your computer.
-They are read entirely in the browser's memory.

-Only the specific frames you choose to "Audit" are sent to the AI.
-Do not audit frames containing highly sensitive, unencrypted PII or credentials, as that specific payload text is sent to Google's API for analysis.

-License
+Data Retention: The capture files are retained locally; the binary parsing engine operates strictly within the localized browser memory, ensuring that said files are never transmitted to external servers.

+Selective Data Transmission: It is strictly the specified hexadecimal dump of a frame—expressly designated for auditing or neural querying purposes—that is transmitted to the Google API for analytical processing.

+Licensing Declaration

-This project is licensed under the MIT License - see the LICENSE file for details.
+This software project is distributed under the terms of the MIT License.
+Reference to the appended LICENSE document is advised for comprehensive details regarding permitted utilization and legal restrictions.